aravind-sadharani/chandraveena/src/pages/intro.md

 The Aalap in turn is performed in three parts, without any rhythmic accompaniment.

+__Om Anantam Tvam Tarana Tarana Tvam Hari Narayana Om

+Often vocalists in Dhrupad use syllables like Ri Na Te Ta Ra Na etc, the abstract syllables used to sing Aalap.
+These syllables are derived from the Chant above also known as Vishnu Mantra.
+A combination of plucking finger strokes is used in Veena playing to simulate these syllables in the Instrumental form.

 1. The first part is again called **Aalap**.
-This is the free flowing exposition of a Raaga (Melody) within the framework of the Grammar of the Raaga.
-Here, we explore different facets of the Raaga, explore the subtleties of every note and phrase, and use every possible Alankar (embellishments) all the while maintaining the purity of the structure.
-The whole endeavour here is to be able to effectively emote.
+This is the free flowing exposition of a Raaga (Melody) within the framework of the Grammar of the Raaga, and the style of Dhrupad.
+Here, we explore different facets of the Raaga, the subtleties of every note and phrase, and use of different Alankars (embellishments) to effectively bring out emotions, all the while maintaining the purity of the structure. <mark> "Can be deleted, incorporated in the previous sentence more appropriately" The whole endeavour here is to be able to effectively emote.</mark>

 <mark>Insert video clip of Aalap.
 This explanation should be made a bit shorter.
 Specifically, "every possible Alankar" conveys the idea of mechanical combinations.
-Also, the aim to "effectively emote" is very universal and difficult to apply exclusively to Aalap.</mark>
+Also, the aim to "effectively emote" is very universal and difficult to apply exclusively to Aalap.
+(Difficult to make it shorter)</mark>

-2. **Jod** is the second part of Aalap, where there is a sense of self-rhythm built into the phrases.
+2. **Jod** is the second part of Aalap, where there is a sense of self-rhythm created built into the phrases.
 The self-rhythm is created by the appropriate use of the rhythm strings built in the instrument.

 <mark>Insert video clip of Jod.
 Also, instead of "self-rhythm", a better word might be "pulse".</mark>